pbrotoisworo/tweet2map/README.md

 # MMDA Tweet2Map
-MMDA Tweet2Map converts MMDA tweets into a usable database for traffic accident research.
+MMDA Tweet2Map converts MMDA tweets into a usable database for traffic accident research in Metro Manila.

 You need your own unique Twitter API code in order to use this script.